Home > Camino Portuguese Coastal Guide > Walking from Porto to Santiago

 What is the Portuguese Camino Coastal Route?

-Traditionally, the Portuguese Camino started in Lisbon, travelling through Portugal, sharing part of the pilgrim route to Fatima, until reaching the fabulous city of Porto, where the Camino splits.
+Traditionally, the Portuguese Camino started in Lisbon, traveling north through Portugal and sharing part of the pilgrim route to Fátima.
+Upon reaching the historic city of Porto, the Camino splits into two main routes:

-The coastal route hugs the shoreline through northern Portugal and crosses the Minho estuary into Spain.
-You continue along the coast through Vigo until you reach Redondela in Galicia, where both Portuguese routes merge and share the same trail to Santiago de Compostela.
+Both routes travel through northern Portugal, cross the Minho estuary into Spain, and continue along the coast through Vigo before merging in Redondela in Galicia.
+From there, all Portuguese routes, the Coastal, Central, and Senda Litoral, follow the same path to Santiago de Compostela.

 Portuguese Camino Coastal Route Walking Stages